 Now we have our skin!

-Now it’s time to bake the cauliflower wings.
+How to bake the cauliflower wings.

 To get a crispy outside, cauliflower wings are best baked in a heavy bottoms pan or cast iron skillet.
 Fill the bottom of the pan with a thin layer (2-3 tablespoons) of high-heat oil, such as avocado oil.
 Place the skillet in the oven while it preheats so that the oil gets hot and sizzling.
 This is an important step.
 If you put the florets into cold oil, the oil will absorb into the cauliflower making them soggy rather than crispy.